Schirrms/iTop-Project-Class/README.md

 # Installation
 As for all my extensions, just download the zip file, and copy the 'schirrms-...' directory in your extensions directory, then rerun the setup as usual.

+# History

+0.1.3	2020-01-11	Add the project field in Middleware and Web server/instances and Project to the menu